The Perfect Gift to Say 'I Love You'

 It is a fun activity, and understanding your love languages will empower your relationship way beyond gift-giving.

 For the partner whose love language is affirmation, consider something other than a plain box of chocolates.
 Attach an inscription which gives an assurance of love.
-It will make the chocolates even tastier.
-In fact, it will be more meaningful than the chocolate.
+It will be more meaningful than the chocolate.

 It will mean even more if the inscription is hand-written.
 If you do not have the skill to produce the caliber of handwriting you will like to see, an office supply store can transform your sketch into something classy; or go all the way with something personalized from a gift store like PersonalizationMall.Com.
 Your partner will interpret your gift as genuine love.